geofis/forest-loss-fire-reproducible/README.md

 This is the easiest way, because both RStudio IDE and package dependencies would be pulled from a Docker image.
 However, keep in mind that you will need at least 5 GB of free disk space.

-1. Run the `jmartinez19/rstudio` Docker image.
+1. From the cloned repo directory (see ["How to reproduce"](#how-to-reproduce) for instructions on cloning), run the `jmartinez19/rstudio` Docker image.
 This may take a while the first time you run it.

 ```
 docker run --rm \